tterrytran95/saraiya-scope-v2/README.md

 # how to run

+### System requirements
+- Iot device (raspberry pi) must be connected to the same Wifi network as the displaying laptop.

 ### Set up the raspberry pi
 1. Ssh into the raspberry pi.
 [Instructions](https://libguides.nyit.edu/c.php?g=469894&p=3365470)
     - ```ssh saraiya-scope@[IP_ADDRESS]```